JakeKorobellis/projects/README.md

 ## Work in Progress:

 ## Sell Options

-Python, Flask, & MongoDB.
+Frontend: React.js & Bootstrap.
+Backend: Python & Flask.
+Database: MongoDB

 I'm currently developing an advanced Stock Options platform that provides detailed analyses of potential traders that facilitate credit collection.
 The project entails scraping public options data, building a Flask API, and using MongoDB for efficient data storage and management.
 My primary goal is to enhance my skills in API development, while automating the process of manual calculation.
-Credit calcualtions will be available on the projects Readme.
+Credit calculations will be available on the projects Readme.

 View [Repository](https://github.com/jkor2/Sell_Options)